Liam1910/libary/README.md

 Features:
 * Libary.Calculating.FullCalc() -> Takes input in the Console and calculates Full Numbers
 * Libary.Calculating.DecimalCalc() -> Takes input in the Console and calculates Decimal Numbers (Example: 1.98)
-* Libary.RandomPasswordGenerating.Genarator() -> Generates an Random Password
+* Libary.RandomPasswordGenerating.Generator() -> Generates an Random Password
 * Libary.help() -> Displays Text in the Console for some help